thingsboard/thingsboard.github.io/_includes/docs/user-guide/calculated-fields/propagation-calculated-field.md

 ### Propagation path to related entities

 <b><font size="3">Relation direction</font></b>
-Define the path to the entity to which the data will be propagated:
+Define the path from the current entity to the entity to which the data will be propagated:
 - **Up to parent** — data is propagated to the parent entity.
 - **Down to child** — data is propagated to the child entity.

-Propagation works only with **direct relationships** — without recursion or multi-level traversal.
+> Propagation works only with direct (single-level) relationships — without recursion or multi-level traversal.

 <b><font size="3">Relation type</font></b>
-Used to identify the type of relationship between the target entity and the related entities, for example:
+Defines the relationship type between the target entity and the related entities (for example, _Contains_, _Manages_, or any other type).
-- **Contains**
-- **Manages**
-- or **any custom relation types** defined in ThingsBoard

-If multiple entities match the selected relationship direction and relationship type, the data will be propagated to each of them.
+> If multiple entities match the selected relationship direction and relationship type, the data will be propagated to each of them.

 {% assign propagationPathToRelatedEntities = '
     ===